jprouty/mint-amazon-tagger/README.md

 sudo apt-get install chromium-chromedriver
 ```

+### Running - Full Auto ###

+This mode will fetch your Amazon Order History for you as well as tag mint.

+1. `mint-amazon-tagger --amazon_email email@cool.com --mint_email couldbedifferent@aol.com`

-### Running the script ###
+### Running - Semi-Auto ###

-1. Update the repository for maximum success: `git pull`
+This mode requires you to fetch your Amazon Order History manually, then the
+tagger automates the rest.

-2. Generate and download your Amazon Order History Reports.
+1. Generate and download your Amazon Order History Reports.

 a.
 Login and visit [Amazon Order History
 Reports](https://www.amazon.com/gp/b2b/reports)